© 2025 Iowa Public Radio

 Sand, 42, is originally from Decorah and now lives in Des Moines.
 Before being elected state auditor, he was an Iowa assistant attorney general who led the prosecution of a multi-state lottery rigging scheme and investigated film tax credit fraud.

-Paul Dahl of Webster City is the only other Democrat who has announced he is running for governor.
-However, he has failed to qualify for the primary ballot in three past elections, and Sand’s significant financial resources could make it very difficult for any primary challengers to compete.
+Paul Dahl of Webster City and Sondra Wilson from Ames are the only other Democrats who have announced campaigns for governor.
+Dahl has failed to qualify for the primary ballot in three past elections, and Sand’s significant financial resources could make it very difficult for any primary challengers to compete.

 Sand’s campaign finance report for 2024 shows he raised $8.5 million last year, including $7 million in contributions from his wife and in-laws.